 Ultimately, there's no better advertisment for your brand than happy employees and happy customers.

 7. Limit Rumors and Enhance Transparency

 Informal communication has its advantages and disadvantages.
 Grapevine word-of-mouth can sometimes help employees to interpret managerial information; it often reaches those who might have otherwise missed the original transmission; and it's more flexible than formal communication.
 In addition, the grapevine helps to improve relationships between employees and it spreads knowledge and tips that can make work more effective.

 On the other hand, informal communication can distort the meaning of information; it supports rumors and misunderstandings; and it's difficult to control.

 Good internal communication can help increase the advantages of informal communication.
 It will slow down the rumor mill by communicating frequently and immediately, and it will help employees to interpret information as well as instructions.

 Employees put a high premium on transparency in their interactions with different levels of management, going as far as naming it the top factor in determining their happiness and satisfaction in the workplace.

 Providing both—a rumor-free environment and transparency—is central for a generation of employees (and customers) who are skeptical to the core.

 A 2016 Internal Communication Survey found that IC budgets are more likely to be growing than shrinking in the years to come.
-In fact, 87% of the participants expect that budgets will either remain at present levels or increase.
-With the top-down hierarchy slowly unraveling and younger generations moving in, internal communication and employee engagement are two topics that are here to stay and should be at the top of every company's list of priorities.
+In fact, 87 percent of the participants expected budgets to either remain at present levels or increase.
+With the top-down communication hierarchy slowly unraveling and younger generations moving in, internal communication and employee engagement are two topics that should be at the top of every company's list of priorities.

 How is your organization dealing with the changes in internal company communication?
-Drop a comment into the section below.
+Drop a comment in the section below.
 We'd love to hear from you!